IMA operates under the leadership of its President and Chief Executive Officer.

 Dr. Smith received his B.S., M.B.A., and Ph.D. from the University of Connecticut.
 A frequently published author and former chair of the IMA Board, Dr. Smith has served on and chaired numerous IMA committees.

-Jimmie Smith is senior manager of Sarbanes-Oxley Compliance for Occidental Petroleum, where he has served for the past 38 years.
-In addition to his current role, Mr. Smith has extensive experience in financial planning & analysis, cost accounting, controllership, and financial management.
+Jimmie Smith retired from Occidental Petroleum in June 2013, after serving the company for 39+ years.
+At the time of his retirement, he was senior manager of Sarbanes-Oxley Compliance.
+In addition, Mr. Smith has extensive experience in financial planning & analysis, cost accounting, controllership, and financial management.

 Mr. Smith holds a B.B.A. in Accounting from Texas Tech University and an M.S. from the University of Houston at Clear Lake City.